aeleos/cloudflared/README.md

 ```
 nano /mnt/user/appdata/cloudflared/config.yaml
 ```
-4. Now paste in the following and amend your reverse proxy IP:PORT and tunnel UUID
+4. Now paste in the following and amend your reverse proxy IP:PORT, tunnel UUID and domain name if applicable

 ```
 tunnel: UUID